nghait/sharewares/README.md

 Dependencies:

-There are dependencies as required to run Python 3, Piopython 1.6 on Linux like system (Ubuntu 14 or higher, no hint for earlier born)
+There are dependencies as required to run Python 3, Biopython 1.6 on Linux like system (Ubuntu 14 or higher, no hint for earlier born)

 Type for help:
 $ python convertgbk.py -h